Deep Node Ranking for Neuro-symbolic Structural Node Embedding and Classification: Deep Node Ranking

-In this section we describe the novel Deep Node Ranking (DNR) algorithm for structural network embedding and end-to-end node classification (overview shown in Figure \ref{scheme}).
-The name of the algorithm, Deep Node Ranking, reflects the two main ingredients of the technology: network node ranking step, and the subsequent deep neural network learning step.
-In the first step of DNR, personalized node ranks are computed for each network node resulting in the Personalized PageRank (P-PR) vectors.
-In the second step, the P-PR vectors enter a deep neural network consisting of a dense embedding-producing layer (optionally preceded by a convolution layer), whose size equals to the predefined embedding dimension.
-The third, output step, consists either of an output layer with the number of its neurons equal to the number of target classes (top) enabling direct classification of nodes, or the embeddings (bottom), which correspond to the embedding layer from Step 2.
-The embeddings can be used for downstream machine learning tasks, such as classification, network visualization, and comparison.
+This section presents the Deep Node Ranking (DNR) algorithm for neuro-symbolic structural network node embedding and end-to-end node classification (overview shown in Figure \ref{scheme}).
+The name of the algorithm, Deep Node Ranking, reflects the two main ideas considered: network node ranking step (\emph{symbolic}) and the subsequent deep neural network learning step (\emph{neural}/\emph{sub-symbolic}).
+In the first step of DNR, personalized node ranks are computed for each node, resulting in Personalized PageRank with shrinking (P-PRS) vectors. {These vectors are symbolic, as each dimension corresponds to a given node.} In the second step, the P-PRS vectors are considered by a deep neural network consisting of at least a single dense embedding layer {of} size equal to the predefined embedding dimension. {This embedding is sub-symbolic, as one can no longer interpret the meaning of individual (latent) dimensions.} The third, output step, consists either of an output layer with the number of its neurons equal to the number of target classes (top) enabling direct classification of nodes or embeddings (bottom), which correspond to the embedding layer from Step 2.
+The {obtained} embeddings can be used for downstream machine learning tasks, such as classification, network visualization, and comparison.